-Pension savings funds within the third pillar experienced negative nominal returns from 2000 to 2002, as well as in 2008 and 2011.
+Pension savings funds within the third pillar experienced negative nominal returns from 2000 to 2002, as well as in 2008, 2011 and in 2018.
 Unlike occupational pension plans, these pension savings funds are not obliged to pay a guaranteed return to retirees.
-Over the 18-year period (2000-2017), they delivered relatively similar nominal returns to occupational pension plans managed by IORPs.
-Benefits are taxed at a flat rate of 8%, considering an annual return of 4.75% during the accumulation phase, irrespective of the pension savings fund returns.
+Over the 19-year period (2000-2018), they delivered relatively similar nominal returns to occupational